ttrotto/rusterize/README.md

 - `burn`: a single value to burn.
 Mutually exclusive with `field`. (default: `None`).
 If no field is found in `gdf` or if `field` is `None`, then `burn=1`
 - `fun`: pixel function to use when multiple values overlap.
 Available options are `sum`, `first`, `last`, `min`, `max`, `count`, or `any`. (default: `last`)
 - `background`: background value in final raster. (default: `np.nan`).
 A `None` value corresponds to the default of the specified dtype.
 An illegal value for a dtype will be replaced with the default of that dtype.
 For example, a `background=np.nan` for `dtype="uint8"` will become `background=0`, where `0` is the default for `uint8`.
+- `encoding`: defines the output format of the rasterization.
+This is either a dense xarray representing the burned rasterized geometries, or a sparse array in COOrdinate format good for sparse observations and low memory consumption.
 - `dtype`: dtype of the final raster.
 Possible values are `uint8`, `uint16`, `uint32`, `uint64`, `int8`, `int16`, `int32`, `int64`, `float32`, `float64` (default: `float64`)

 Note that control over the desired extent is not as strict as for resolution and shape.
 That is,